2026 Top 6 zero-code cloud AI Agent tools, ArkClaw and other ordinary people can also get started

 Can Manus and Devin be used in China?

-Is it safe for Agent to upload my data to the cloud?
+Is it safe for an Agent to upload my data to the cloud?

-Depends on the scene.
-The risks of using cloud agents for daily operational data and public content are acceptable.
-Be careful with sensitive customer information, contracts, medical data, and source code.
-Mainstream platforms such as Manus, Lindy, and ArkClaw will emphasize data encryption and the promise not to be used for training.
-The specific compliance certificate is based on the manufacturer's current public page.
-Devin typically provides enterprise clients with a dedicated compliance channel.
-The safest approach is to use a sandbox account, limit Agent permissions to the minimum, and regularly audit Agent call logs.
+It depends on the scenario.
+Using a cloud Agent for everyday operational data and public content carries acceptable risk.
+Be cautious with sensitive customer information, contracts, medical data, and source code.
+Mainstream platforms like Manus, Lindy, and ArkClaw all emphasize commitments to data encryption and not using data for training; the specific compliance certificates are subject to the vendors' current public pages.
+Devin usually provides a dedicated compliance channel for enterprise customers.
+The safest approach is to use a sandbox account, restrict the Agent's permissions to the minimum, and regularly audit the Agent's call logs.

-What should I do if Agent suddenly runs away and spends a lot of money?
+What do I do if the Agent suddenly goes haywire and burns a lot of money?

-After learning Agent, do I still need to learn prompt engineering?
+After learning Agents, do I still need to learn prompt engineering?

-Learn a little but not in depth.
-The zero-code Agent platform has encapsulated the prompt template, and ordinary users only need to fill in a few parameters.
-But you need to know how to describe the task clearly and specifically.
-This is the essence of prompt engineering.
-Remember the 3 principles: make goals clear and specific, provide examples, and set fallback on failure.
-Knowing these 3 points, the efficiency of using Agent can be doubled.
+Learn a bit, but you don't need to go deep.
+No-code Agent platforms have already packaged up the prompt templates, and ordinary users just fill in a few parameters.
+But you need to understand how to describe a task clearly and specifically, which is the essence of prompt engineering.
+Remember three principles: make the goal clear and specific, provide examples, and set a failure fallback.
+Master these three and your efficiency with Agents can double.

 📝 本文来自抖文 www.douwen.me ,转载请保留出处。